Best Snorkeling In Puerto Rico: A Guide To The Top Places

 PUERTO RICO SNORKELING MAP

-If you’re looking for the best places to snorkel in Puerto Rico, then these areas should be at the top of your hit list.
-You’ll have a variety of beaches to choose from, and a lot of equipment to rent.
+If you’re looking for the best places to snorkel in Puerto Rico, then these areas should be at the top of your list.
+They are home to the best Puerto Rico snorkeling beaches as well as many off shore spots.

-Another island off the coast of Puerto Rico mainland, Vieques offers some of the clearest snorkeling experiences in the area.
+Another island off the coast of Puerto Rico mainland, Vieques offers some of the best snorkeling beaches Puerto Rico has to offer.
 The island is home to Vieques National Wildlife Refuge, which is 20,000 acres of land that prioritizes conservation, keeping the rich biodiversity thriving.

 Vieques has near-transparent waters that are home to a wide variety of marine life and vibrant corals.
 The area is also popular for sightings of green sea turtles and spotted eagle rays.

 Many of the snorkeling beaches are family-friendly, so your little ones can explore the beauty of life under the sea with you.
 Blue Beach, locally known as Bahia de la Chiva, is a top choice for snorkeling.
-Puerto Rico has many spots to boast, but this is one of the best.
+There are many gorgeous beaches on Vieques, but this is one of the best.

 Icacos Island is a bit of special mention on this list as it’s unconventional and quite exclusive.
 Choosing to snorkel the lively reefs on the island needs a bit of planning since it’s only accessible by boat, and there is nothing to buy on the island at all.